 But someone else did.
 Debra Johnson, a board-certified plastic surgeon and the president of the American Society of Plastic Surgeons, sent a letter to Sanders’ office expressing her view — the comment about plastic surgeons was reductive.
 In the letter, Johnson explained how plastic surgery is crucial to healthcare.
 She stressed that plastic surgery is not just cosmetics — that while many of her colleagues perform elective cosmetic procedures like rhinoplasties and breast augmentations, many of them are also providing life-saving care, like wound regeneration and melanoma treatment.
 Many times they are dismissed as nonessential physicians, but a health care system needs plastic surgeons.
 A glance at the breadth and depth of the work done by plastic surgeons at any major medical center reveals this.
 At Yale New Haven Hospital, it’s no different.

 The Yale Department of Plastic and Reconstructive Surgery has its offices at 330 Cedar St., a short walk from Yale New Haven Hospital.
 The department’s seven attending physicians see patients in the Yale Physicians Building, operate in the surgical pavilions, and extend their care to all of Yale’s medical centers, treating thousands of patients each year.
-All attending physicians are certified by the American Board of Plastic Surgery.
+Not all of the attending physicians in the Section of Plastic Surgery at Yale are certified by the American Board of Plastic Surgery yet.
 Additionally, Yale facilitates graduate medical education through 12 plastic and reconstructive surgery resident physicians, each of whom spend six years after medical school learning the technique and thought processes of plastic surgery.

 Yale’s department is comprised of seven different programs, each of which treats different medical concerns.
 A look at the departmental website reveals that, along with the Cosmetic Surgery Center, the department contains the Airway and Sleep Disorders Program, the Breast Reconstruction Program, the Hand and Microsurgery Program, Melanoma and Skin Cancer, the Craniofacial Program and the Maxillofacial and Orthognathic Surgery Program.
 Only one of these programs is directed towards patients seeking cosmetic surgery, which is at odds with the sensationalized portrayal of plastic surgery as only being cosmetic surgery.
 Amongst the news articles accompanied by gruesome pictures of surgeries gone wrong, television shows like “Dr. 90210,” “Botched” and “Nip/Tuck” paint a salacious picture of plastic surgery that is not true, according to Yale’s surgeons.